Greetings mate, and Welcome aboard!

 About average Soundstage.

-For whatever reason, I found the image here significantly wider than that of an HD600, especially in playing Fallout 4.
+For whatever reason, I found the image here wider than that of an HD600, especially in playing Fallout 4.

 The sounds seemed to be spaced out better.